Molecular Biology & Biochemistry - Genes

 RNA in the control of Information Flow

-- Splicing Engines II: snRNP complexes.
+- Splicing Engines: Overview of alternative splicing.
+The spliceosome, snRNPs, lariats and splicing endonucleases, snRNP complexes.
 Key spliceosome participants.
 Interplay of splicing and sequences.

 - RNA stability: Roles of structure and sequence.
-Comparison of RNA destruction paths.
-Surveillance and multiple activities in RNA degradation.
+RNA destruction paths.
+Multiple activities in RNA degradation.

-- microRNA (miRNA) and small interfering RNA (siRNA): Origins and context.
+- to 4. microRNA (miRNA) and small interfering RNA (siRNA): Origins and context.
 Double-stranded RNA, Dicer, siRNA and RNA-induced silencing complexes.
 Multiple human miRNAs.

 Dr Dale Hancock: 4 lectures